Welcome to the Class of 2024

 The friends you’ve made for life, the classes, the memories.
 This is your time, your celebration.
 Leeds will always be part of your story, and we’re proud that you’re part of ours.

-Discover how Leeds can continue to support you once you graduate, and enjoy messages from alumni all over the world – giving you a glimpse of the global network you'll enter as part of the Leeds alumni community.
+Discover how Leeds will continue to support you once you graduate, and enjoy messages from alumni all over the world – giving you a glimpse of the global network you'll enter as part of the Leeds alumni community.

 Congratulations on your achievement, and good luck with your next steps – Leeds will be with you for every single one of them.